Do you know a woman who is being abused? A legal rights handbook

 Parenting time with children

-If you are worried about whether your partner will take care of the children properly, you can ask the judge to order supervised parenting time.
+If you are worried about whether your partner will take care of your children properly, you can ask the judge to order supervised parenting time.
 This means someone watches your partner’s visits with your children.
 For example, a friend or family member you both trust.
 Or the visits can happen at a supervised centre, if one is available.

 If you are worried about your safety when picking up or dropping off your children, you can ask the judge to order supervised parenting time exchanges.
 These exchanges might take place at a supervised centre, if one is available, or in a public place.
 Or they might be supervised by a friend or family member.